dunky-star/Dart-Programming-for-all/README.md

 # Dart-Programming-for-all
-Learn Dart Programming fundamentals &amp; all its basics from scratch.
+Learn Dart Programming fundamentals &amp; all its basics from scratch to prepare you for Flutter dev't.

 Topics covered:
 _______________